why do I like to sleep with my head under the covers?

 Fewer Distractions

-One of the biggest reasons to sleep with your head under the covers is the lack of distractions around you.
-If you’re a highly sensitive person or light sleeper, the world can be filled with lights and sounds that prevent you from nodding off.
+If you’re a sensitive person or light sleeper, the world can be filled with lights and sounds that prevent you from nodding off.

-Sleeping with your head under the covers won’t provide complete sensory deprivation, but it can go some way to helping you sleep.
-It’ll block out light from streetlights outside your window and could muffle ambient noises, such as traffic.
+Sleeping with your head under the covers won’t provide complete sensory deprivation, but it can help you sleep.

 Enhanced Immunity